renovatebot/renovate/docs/faq.md

 ### Apply a rule, but only to package `abc`?

-1. Add a `packages` array to your configuration.
+1. Add a `packageRules` array to your configuration.
 2. Create one object inside this array
 3. Set field `packageNames` to value `["abc"]`
 4. Add the configuration option to the same object.